vinayakawac/HydraPing_win/README.md

 - Restart application to reset position

 ### Minimal mode issues
-- Progress wheel not centered: Fixed with AlignCenter layout
+- Progress wheel not centered: Fixed with 0-margin layout and 34x34 widget in 40x40 window
-- Borders not smooth: Using anti-aliasing and floating-point rendering
+- Borders not smooth: Using WA_TranslucentBackground + border-radius (no bitmap masks)
 - Layout not switching: Check window_shape in database settings
+- Alert buttons detached: Buttons are always in the layout, toggled via visibility

 ### Database errors
 - Delete `hydra_ping.db` to reset